trenskow/app/README.md

 ### Example

-Below is an example and the result, which uses @trenskow/app.
+Below is an example and the result of an application that uses the package.

 > This example complicates a route that could be vastly simplified.
 It just does this to show some the package features.